mainmatter/playbook/src/development-process/README.md

 The purpose of the iteration preparation phase is to define the tasks that are most relevant to be worked on during the next iteration.
-The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work and bug fixes - in particular they should reflect design and UX work but also purely technical tasks like refactorings as well.
+The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work and bug fixes - in particular they should reflect design, UX work, and purely technical tasks like refactorings as well.
 The prepared tasks will then be presented to the team as part of the planning meeting that kicks the iteration off.
 In order to prepare these tasks, the iteration lead synchronizes with the business experts and other project stakeholders to:

-- identify the most relevant tasks from each project stakeholder's perspectives;
+- Identify the most relevant tasks from each project stakeholder's perspectives;
   the goal here is to find a good balance between work on features and other aspects like bug fixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements for instance coming in from the marketing department or other stakeholders
-- help the respective stakeholders translate features or other change requests into actionable tasks; this might include discussing different options for implementing a change along with their potential implications and related effort; the iteration lead will often not possess the required knowledge to do that personally but will then involve the respective experts in these conversations
+- Help the respective stakeholders translate features or other change requests into actionable tasks; this might include discussing different options for implementing a change along with their potential implications and related effort; the iteration lead will often not possess the required knowledge to do that personally but will then involve the respective experts in these conversations
-- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we recommend trying to uncover as much of it as possible in the preparation phase to reduce the likelihood of the team running into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic
+- Uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we recommend trying to uncover as much of it as possible in the preparation phase to reduce the likelihood of the team running into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic
-- prepare well-written [issues](#issues) for each of the identified tasks or spikes for tasks that require more research in order to be ready to be adressed
+- Prepare well-written [issues](#issues) for each of the identified tasks or [spikes](#spikes) for tasks that require more research in order to be ready to be adressed
-- make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked, etc.
+- Make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked, etc.
-- prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on
+- Prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on